spilgt/aria2/README.md

 * `ARIA_FILTERED_FILENAMES`: The bot will refuse to completely download (or if already downloaded, then upload) files with any of these substrings in the file/top level directory name.
 Can be an empty list or left undefined.
 * `GDRIVE_PARENT_DIR_ID`: This is the ID of the Google Drive folder that files will be uploaded into.
 You will get this from step 4 of Pre-installation.
 * `SUDO_USERS`: This is a list of Telegram user IDs.
 These users can use the bot in any chat.
 Can be an empty list, if AUTHORIZED_CHATS is not empty.
-* `AUTHORIZED_CHATS`: This is a list of Telegram Chat IDs.
+* `AUTHORIZED_CHATS`:<b>THIS FUNCTION NEEDS TO BE REPAIRED SO PUT ANYTHING ON THIS!!!!!!
+IT WONT WORK</b>  This is a list of Telegram Chat IDs.
 Anyone in these chats can use the bot in that particular chat.
 Anyone not in one of these chats and not in SUDO_USERS cannot use the bot.
 Someone in one of the chats in this list can use the bot only in that chat, not elsewhere.
 Can be an empty list, if SUDO_USERS is not empty.
 * `DOWNLOAD_NOTIFY_TARGET`: The fields here are used to notify an external web server once a download is complete.
 See the [section below](#Notifying-an-external-webserver-on-download-completion) for details.
    * `enabled`: Set this to `true` to enable this feature.
    * `host`: The address of the web server to notify.